Doth-J/node-red-contrib-mcdm/README.md

 # node-red-contrib-mcdm
 This is a collection of Node-RED nodes for working with [*Multi-Criteria Decision Making*](https://en.wikipedia.org/wiki/Multiple-criteria_decision_analysis) algorithms in your flow.

-⚠️ **The algorithms are computationally intensive, although they can wrapped and used as functions.** ⚠️
+⚠️ **The algorithms are computationally intense, although they can wrapped and used as functions.** ⚠️

 ## Installation ⚡
 To install the node execute the following command inside the .node-red directory: